modernTalker/Algorithms-MIPT/StronglyConnectedComponents/README.md

 # Strongly Connected Components

-The provided code includes functionalities for finding the Strongly Connected Components (SCC) in a directed graph using Topological Sort and Depth-First Search (DFS).
+The code includes functionalities for finding the Strongly Connected Components (SCC) in a directed graph using Topological Sort and Depth-First Search (DFS).

 * #### Contain Function
 The Contain function checks the existence of a specific character within a given string.